 One of the most distinguishing effects of Roberts-Goodwin's work is its capacity to elicit a sense of a displacement.
 We are never quite able to immerse ourselves in her image space.

-The stubborn flatness of photographs such as 'MORE THAN EVER a change of plan (salt plain 11)' (2014) and 'as the sky FALLS through five fingers 131' (2012) disallow the viewer's gaze to enter the pictorial space.
+The stubborn flatness of photographs such as A Change of Plan (Salt Plain 11) (2014) and Buffavento 26 (2012) disallow the viewer's gaze to enter the pictorial space.
 There is a buffer zone, a zone of resistance-indeed a boundary-between the viewer and the image.

-Such an aesthetic is symptomatic of aftermath, or late, photography.
-This is a photographic genre characterized by blank, seemingly vacant imagery, which does not offer the viewer the usual visual and symbolic cues to which we are accustomed in documentary photography.
+Such an aesthetic is symptomatic of aftermath, or late, photography.3 This is a photographic genre characterized by blank, seemingly vacant imagery, which does not offer the viewer the usual visual and symbolic cues to which we are accustomed in documentary photography.
 In aftermath photography, as Ulrich Baer has observed, "The landscape's imagined depth-where experience, imagination, and memory may be projected and contained-vanishes into abstracted inhospitable terrain."
 The photographic genre elicits a sense of estrangement, an awkward relationship between viewer, place and history.